michaelvillar/dynamics.js/README.md

 # Dynamics.js
-Dynamics.js is a JavaScript library to create physics-related CSS animations
+Dynamics.js is a JavaScript library to create physics-based CSS animations

 To see some demos, check out [dynamicsjs.com](http://dynamicsjs.com).